nrfconnect/sdk-nrf/doc/nrf/app_dev/bootloaders_and_dfu/fw_update.rst

    * - MCUboot
      - RSA-2048, RSA-3072, ECDSA-P256, ED25519

-See below for examples of using OpenSSL to create some commonly used key types:
+Examples of using OpenSSL to create some commonly used key types:

 .. tabs::